mazx4960/stock-exchange/README.md

 - [x] Market orders matching with market orders (no indicative price)

 ## Extensions
-- User can maintain their positions
+- [x] Each user have their own account and balance
+- [ ] Allow users to track their profits and losses
-- Getting trade graph
+- [ ] Getting trade graph